Truth Talking: The Role of Honesty in Counselling

 As I’ve alluded to above, if the counsellor “gets it wrong” when an effort is made to be open, the counsellor risks alienating the client.
 I’ve had many clients report that they never returned to a particular therapist because they were offended by a comment, were given advice they didn’t appreciate or find relevant, or felt misunderstood.
 What may feel like honesty to a counsellor, could be interpreted as insensitivity, misunderstanding, or worse, emotional brutality.

-And, sometimes when a counsellor puts him or herself out there in terms of bringing their genuine personality to their work, they are more likely to be criticized.
-For some therapists, this is an energizing aspect of their practice, leading them to develop further professionally and personally.
+And, sometimes when counsellors put themselves out there–in terms of bringing their genuine personality to their work–they are more likely to be criticized.
+For some therapists, this is an energizing aspect of their practice, leading them to continue to develop professionally and personally.
 Other therapists may feel unable to act naturally and normally.
 In such cases, a referral to another counsellor is often indicated.

 Honesty is something that needs to be negotiated by both counsellor and client and tends to evolve over time, working best when the therapeutic relationship is strong.
 To me, another reason why rapport is so foundational in counselling.

 Interested in getting my articles delivered to your inbox once a month?
 Sign up to my newsletter, The Listening Ear.